- May 28, 2015

 AutoNews.com points out just how important these positions are.
 Generally speaking, diesel engines are incredibly reliable (perhaps more so than ever) but they are also more complex because they involve a variety of very technical parts that can only be diagnosed through computer training and tools such as:

 - Fuel injection systems that are high-pressure common

 You’re normal mechanic from 10 or 20 years ago isn’t going to be able to handle that level of specialty work unless they have taken course after course to keep them updated on the new technology.
 In fact, according to that same website, specialists in this field that can work on the older mechanical trucks and the newer computerized trucks can easily clear six figures a year.
 The demand and specialization of that work is just that high.

 Because diesel trucks are so important within the oil industry and many boom areas, it’s important to have the qualified mechanics and technicians who can keep the fleets running in these areas.
-Diesel technicians also often have the skillset needed to work on major diesel vehicles in agriculture heavy areas.
+Heavy duty diesel repair technicians also often have the skillset needed to work on major diesel vehicles in agriculture heavy areas.
 This makes them valuable in a wide variety of locations and keeps the job opportunities wide open in areas that otherwise might be a bit harder to break into.

-There’s a lot to be said for the quality work that diesel technicians do and no doubt that the demand for their services will continue to be high.
+There’s a lot to be said for the quality work that heavy duty diesel repair technicians do and no doubt that the demand for their services will continue to be high.